gael-vanderlee/whai/README.md

 ### Can I use it with local models?

 Yes!
-Configure any LiteLLM-compatible provider, including Ollama and LMStudio for local models.
+Configure Ollama or LMStudio for local models.
 See the configuration section above.

 ## Contributing